vacuousgrimoire/vacuousgrimoire.github.io/docs/house-rules/retroclones/classes/Warlord.md

 On an attack roll of 19-20, a warlord's attack deals maximum damage.

 # Fearless
-A warlord has a +2 bonus to saving throws against gear, and any allies within 10' have a +1 bonus.
+A warlord, and their allies within 10 ft, have a +1 bonus to saving throws against fear.